-The past two years were hard for our little ones.
-So many of those holidays that are usually all about fun and family were put on hold.
-And now that we’re all getting back to normal, I want my kids to have all the fun they missed out on!
-So this Easter, we’re making new holiday traditions that we can do at home or with friends and family!
-A friend of mine in North Carolina made this epic Easter egg tree so I thought we too would give it a try.
+During the pandemic, so many of the holidays that were usually all about fun and family were put on hold.
+But that just means we created new holiday traditions in their place.
+And now, they’ve become a normal part of our holiday.
+Last year, a friend of mine in North Carolina made this epic Easter egg tree so I thought we too would give it a try.
 I dug through my basket of craft supplies and grabbed some string, sticks, and glitter, and got creative.
 Say hello to our Easter egg tree!

 I wanted to find a craft that would take up a lot of our extra free time (this one takes over five hours!) and give my kids something fun to do.
 (This way, maybe mom could get a little free time too!)
 This Easter egg tree does the trick.
 Tying the knots alone can take hours for little fingers, and depending on how much you decorate, you’re looking at an all-day project!
 Follow these five steps for a fun Easter craft your kids will love…your fingers not so much.